DavidUnzue/html-diff-tool/README.md

+# Note
+Due to some unexpected results from wdiff output, its not recommended to use HtmlDiff anymore.
+For the purpouse of generating a Diff of HTML Snippets I recommend using [@mkalkbrenner´s fork of php-htmldiff](https://github.com/mkalkbrenner/php-htmldiff).

+**I'm keeping the repository here as a reference for future coding projects**

+---

+# HtmlDiff
 HtmlDiff is a PHP Class for showing the differences between two pieces of HTML.
 HtmlDiff converts each piece of HTML code into Markdown, creates a diff-file of the two Markdown files, and transforms it back to a single HTML output.
 As a result, you get a styled html diff, showing the differences between the original files in a visual way.

+# Why convert to Markdown?
+The idea behind HtmlDiff was that Markdown syntax is easier to diff then HTML, because Markdown is just plaintext and much simpler.
+Thus, although HtmlDiff has the ability to proccess extra markdown, it is not suposed to be used with complex HTML.

 # Requirements/Dependecies
 * https://github.com/Elephant418/Markdownify